The History of Pre-Angkor

 Angkor had not changed for 300 years.

 Chenla had been confined simple reproduction of rice in the economy and could not find the source of wealth in the international trade.
 Chenla rulers prohibited Mahayana Buddhism to the common people, while Sivaism was enforced.
+The religious restriction by Chenla rulers accelerated the spiritual division between rulers and farmers.

-Chart 1, M. Chenla dynasty Kings
+Table 1, Chenla dynasty Kings

 Son of Virvavarman